 When it comes to tuition, you may be able to choose a program with comparable pricing to what your child is already paying at their home university.
 This is very relative because if your child is at a private school paying upwards of $50,000 a year, you may find that you’re saving money on the program in terms of tuition.

 When looking at cost of living, choosing a location that fits your child’s wishes and your budget is key.
-Some popular study abroad cities like Paris, London and Sydney are more expensive than cheaper locations like Costa Rica and Ecuador.
+Popular study abroad cities like Paris, London and Sydney are more expensive than locations like Costa Rica and Ecuador.

 There are also options for families who are unable to cover the cost out-of-pocket.
-There are specific scholarships for students looking to study abroad as well as financial aid options.
+Review specific scholarships for students looking to study abroad as well as financial aid options.

 Studying abroad is not just an expensive, long vacation.
-Your children will have firsthand opportunity to see how the other side of the world lives, perceives information and interacts with one another.
+Your children will have firsthand opportunity to see how the other side of the world lives.
+They will perceive information and interact with one another.
 Studying abroad can influence your child for a lifetime – a scary yet inspiring thought.

-To make sure that studying abroad is valuable to your child’s future, it’s important to ensure that the classes they take abroad will transfer their credits to your child’s university.
-When I studied abroad at The University of Leeds in the U.K., I took multiple classes to satisfy my Psychology and Economics major while mixing in a couple of fun and cultural classes like British Beer Brewing and European Politics.
+To make sure that studying abroad is valuable to your child’s future, it’s important to ensure that the classes they take abroad will transfer to your child’s university.
+When I studied abroad at The University of Leeds in the U.K., I took multiple classes to satisfy my Psychology and Economics major.
+I also mixing in a couple of fun and cultural classes like British Beer Brewing and European Politics.

 Studying abroad is not for everyone.
 You should assess your child’s grades and maturity level before agreeing to let them study abroad.
 If your child is responsible and maintains a good G.P.A. then studying abroad will enhance them as a person, give them a broader world view and generally make them a more interesting human being.
 However, if your child is struggling in school, skipping classes and has a questionable maturity level, perhaps they are not ready to go abroad.
 In that case, you can try placing stipulations on their request to study abroad based on improved performance in school.

-If you have any questions about studying abroad, want my recommendations based on my travels and experience, or just want to chat, feel free to email me at email@example.com.
+If you have any questions about studying abroad, feel free to drop me a note below!

 Let's Keep The Conversation Going